johannam999/18-binary-search-trees-hash-tables/README.md

 - `bst.insert(value)` - traverses the tree and inserts a node with the specified value into the proper place in the tree.

-- `find(value)` - traverses the tree until it finds a node with the specified value.
+- `bst.find(value)` - traverses the tree until it finds a node with the specified value.

+- `bst.remove(value)` - traverses the tree until it finds a node with the specified value; removes the node.

 Both methods have a space and time complexity of O(h), where h is the height of the tree.
 This is otherwise knowns a 0(log n).